markomanninen/srrd-builder/work/docs/RESEARCH_LIFECYCLE_PERSISTENCE_PLAN.md

 This implementation transforms SRRD-Builder from a collection of research tools into a sophisticated research lifecycle management platform with complete persistence, intelligent guidance, and true research continuity.

-**STATUS: PRODUCTION READY** 🚀
+**STATUS: BETA TESTING PHASE** �
 **TEST STATUS: 195/195 PASSING (100%)** ✅

 ---

 ## 🎯 IMMEDIATE NEXT DEVELOPMENT PRIORITIES (Updated July 20, 2025)

-Based on the complete implementation of research lifecycle persistence, analysis of the codebase, and the current production-ready status, the following priorities have been identified for the next development phase:
+Based on the complete implementation of research lifecycle persistence, analysis of the codebase, and the current beta testing status, the following priorities have been identified for the next development phase:

 ### **PRIORITY 1: ENHANCED MCP SERVER DEPLOYMENT & INTEGRATION** (Critical - 1-2 weeks)